10 Ways the CIA Tried to Kill Castro

 In February of 1959 Fidel Castro became the Prime Minister of Cuba.
 Since then, according to the man who was charged with protecting him for most of his regime, he's survived over 600 assassination attempts.
 Fabian Escalante, the former head of the Cuban Secret Service, claims that the assassination endeavors break down like this: the Eisenhower administration tried to kill Castro 38 times; Kennedy, 42; Johnson, 72; Nixon, 184; Carter, 64; Reagan, 197; Bush Sr., 16; Clinton, 21.
 (The accuracy of Escalante's statistics, especially attempts since the Nixon administration, is in dispute.)
-There are only so many different ways you can ambush someone with a sharpshooter, so some of the ways the CIA plotted to kill Castro were pretty wild.
-Here are just a few of the unorthodox methods considered to oust the Beard.
+There are only so many different ways you can ambush someone with a sharpshooter, so some of the methods the CIA hoped to use to kill Castro were pretty wild.
+Here are just a few of the unorthodox M.O.s considered to oust the Beard.

 Marita Lorenz, just one of many women Castro counted as a mistress, allegedly accepted a deal from the CIA in which she would feed him capsules filled with poison.
 She managed to get as far as smuggling the pills into his bedroom in her jar of cold cream, but the pills dissolved in the cream and she doubted her ability to force-feed Castro face lotion, and she also just chickened out.
 According to Lorenz, Castro somehow figured out her plan and offered her his gun.
 “I can’t do it, Fidel,” she told him.

 While there’s nothing suspicious about receiving random diving gear from your enemy right in the middle of the Bay of Pigs Invasion, the CIA gave it a shot.
 In 1975, the Senate Intelligence Committee claimed it had "concrete evidence" of a plan to offer Castro a wetsuit lined with spores and bacteria that would give him a skin disease (and maybe worse).
 The plan supposedly involved American lawyer James B. Donovan, who would present Castro with the suit when he went to negotiate the release of the Bay of Pigs prisoners.
 A 1975 AP report said the plan was abandoned "because Donovan gave Castro a different diving suit on his own initiative."

 An ordinary-looking pen would be rigged with a hypodermic needle so fine that Castro wouldn’t notice when someone bumped into him with the pen and injected him with an extremely potent poison.

 They may have given up on the TNT stogie, but the idea of spiking his smokes was still being floated around.
 The CIA even went as far as to recruit a double agent who would slip Castro a cigar filled with botulin, a toxin that would kill the leader in short order.
 The double agent was allegedly given the cigars in February of 1961, but he apparently got cold feet.

 Knowing that Castro liked to scuba dive, the CIA made plans to plant an explosive device in a conch shell at his favorite spot.
 They plotted to make the shell brightly colored and unusual looking so it would be sure to attract Castro’s attention, drawing him close enough to kill him when the bomb inside went off.